Mondego/crawler4py/README.md

 ValidUrl [
   params : url : url to check : str
-  Desc : Function to determine if the url is a valid url that should be fetched or not. return : bool (True if url is valid) ]
+  Desc : Function to determine if the url is a valid url that should be fetched or not.
+Default base class implementation returns True for all urls. return : bool (True if url is valid) ]

 GetTextData [